-A settlement agreement is a contract between an ABC licensee and other parties that include terms and conditions aimed at addressing concerns of the neighborhood.
+A settlement agreement is a contract between an alcohol licensed establishment and other parties that include terms and conditions aimed at addressing concerns of the neighborhood.
 Settlement agreements are voluntary and may be entered into at any time.

 Access to Settlement Agreements